solidify-project/engine/_help/src/Pages/folders-structure/data.md

 ### Data

 Inside `Data` folder there will be all data files.
-For now Solidify Engine can support the following data formats:
+For now Solidify Engine can support the following local data formats:

 - json
 - csv
 - txt
 - yaml (yml)

+In addition to that Solidify Engine can support the following remote data sources:

+- http

+When content is downloaded from remote data source Solidify Engine will threat it as one of the local data formats mentioned above.
+More details can be found ar [remote data sources](/folders-structure/data/remote-data-sources.html  ) section.

 Solidify Engine will look for exact file extension from the list provided above.
 In case it is unable to find a match, the engine will blow up.
 In case there is a match, it will apply a parser based on exact extension to transform file content to in-memory data object.